 Have you ever ridden on a plane?
 When it takes off from the ground, it is going at a speed of about 180 miles per hour.
 Our bodies have some nerve impulses that travel over 200 miles per hour!

 Water and More Water

-The Milky Way, the galaxy containing earth, is about 590 trillion miles across.
-That is one galaxy out of billions (maybe even trillions) more.
-Let's take a very low estimate of 100 billion galaxies in our universe, and say each galaxy contains an average of 100 billion stars.
-It would take you 317 trillion years to count all the stars at one per second.
-But what if we asked 7 billion people in the world to help us count?
+The Milky Way is about 590 trillion miles across.
+And that is just one galaxy out of billions (maybe even trillions) more.
+How many stars do you think are in every galaxy in the universe?
+Well, we have to do some estimating because there are far too many to count.
+Let's use a very low estimate of 100 billion galaxies in our universe, and say each galaxy contains an average of 100 billion stars.
+If you counted one star every second, it would take you 317 trillion years to count all the stars!
+But what if you asked 7 billion people in the world to help you count?
 With each person counting their part of stars, it would still take one person about 45,300 years to count their portion.

 "He counts the number of the stars; He calls them all by name."